Find out how to report sheep or goat movements through the Livestock Information Service (LIS) electronically or in paper form.

 - some local authorities

-If you get a paper copy, the ARAMS-1 comes in quadruplicate (4 identical forms).
+If you get a paper copy, the LIS-1 comes in quadruplicate (4 identical forms).
 Each sheet is a different colour depending on who it should go to.

-If you print the form from the ARAMS website, print 4 copies.
+If you print the PDF version of the LIS-1 movement document from the LIS website, print 4 copies.

-Keep the sheet marked for the sending keeper for yourself, and give the other 3 copies to the haulier, who’ll keep 1 and give the other 2 to the receiving keeper.
+Keep the sheet marked for the sending keeper for yourself, and give the other 3 copies to the haulier, who will keep one and give the other 2 to the receiving keeper.

-Submit a notification of a move to Central Point Recording Centre (CPRC)
+Completing a movement document for a move to Central Point Recording Centre (CPRC)

 Central Point Recording Centre (CPRCs) are holdings that will scan EIDs of animals when they arrive, and provide you with a list of the animals.